arunkris19/php_mvc/README.md

 it will ask for a new name and you can specify the new name and it will create the view.
 The name of the view can be a deep directory path like **/store/max/jeans** and the script will automatically create those directories for you and will keep the view files inside the last directory.

+Create a Widget by running the following command from the root directory.

+> php mvc -g widget login

+Widgets are tiny HTML components that you can embed in the main view files.
+For example, you can create a login widget and embed the same widget anywhere you want it.
+You can add widgets as given below.

+**In your controller class**
+> $this->_view->addWidget('login_widget','login'); //reference name:login_widget, actual widget name:login

 ### Disclaimer
 This is an experimental project and these scripts does not come with any guarentee.
 So please use it carefully and responsibly.